 \subsection{Prior Work}

-As the number of users continues to grow dramatically, the capacity scaling law behavior has been widely studied in large-scale wireless networks.
-In~\cite{c8}, it was shown that for a static ad hoc network consisting of $n$ randomly distributed source--destination (S--D) pairs in a unit network area, the per-node throughput of $\Theta\left(\frac{1}{\sqrt{n \log n}}\right)$ is achievable using the nearest neighbor multihop transmission.
-There have been further studies on multihop schemes in the literature~\cite{Franceschetti,GuptaKumar2003,Xue,Shin}, where the per-node throughput scales far slower than $\Theta(1)$.
-Besides the multihop schemes, there have been various research directions to improve the per-node throughput up to a constant scaling by using hierarchical cooperation~\cite{c11}, node mobility~\cite{c12,c1}, interference alignment~\cite{CadambeJafar}, directional antennas~\cite{Zhang,Li,Yoon}, and infrastructure support~\cite{Liu,Shin11}.
+As the number of users continues to grow dramatically, the capacity scaling law behavior has been widely studied in large-scale IoT networks.
+Gupta and Kumar showed in \cite{c8} that for a static IoT network consisting of $n$ randomly distributed source--destination (S--D) pairs in a unit network area, the per-device throughput of $\Theta\left(\frac{1}{\sqrt{n \log n}}\right)$ is achievable using the nearest neighbor multihop transmission.
+There have been further studies on multihop schemes in the literature~\cite{Franceschetti,GuptaKumar2003,Xue,Shin}, where the per-device throughput scales far slower than $\Theta(1)$.
+Besides the multihop schemes, there have been various research directions to improve the per-device throughput up to a constant scaling by using hierarchical cooperation~\cite{c11}, device mobility~\cite{c12,c1}, directional antennas~\cite{Zhang,Li,Yoon}, and infrastructure support~\cite{Liu,Shin11}.